 This introduction is not part of the Food Standard, but is intended to indicate its general effect.

 Purpose

-To provide compliance options for persons keeping bees, extracting, packing or blending honey to ensure that the maximum level of tutin permitted in honey is not exceeded.
+To provide compliance options for persons keeping bees, and extracting, packing or blending honey for sale for human consumption to ensure that the maximum level of tutin permitted in honey is not exceeded.

 Background